 To be considered for admission to graduate study in the specialist (Psy.S.) program in school psychology, all applicants are required to present evidence of scholastic ability, significant interest in the area of school psychology, interpersonal sensitivity, personal stability, and sound moral character.
 The school psychologist is required to interact with children of various ages, parents, teachers, and a variety of school personnel.
 Interpersonal effectiveness, including maturity, flexibility, and professionalism must be demonstrated by the applicants.

 An applicant who meets the following criteria, in addition to the above minimum requirements for admission, may be considered for acceptance into the program as a degree-seeking student.

 In accordance with the guidelines established by the American Psychological Association, accepted applicants have until April 15 to respond to our offer, although earlier notification is desired.
-Applicants who accept our offer must send a required deposit of $1,000 by April 15 to secure their place in the program.
-This nonrefundable fee is credited toward the first semester's tuition.
 You may be subject to a background check upon acceptance into the program.